MATILDA THE EMPRESS

 The sequel to RBL's2016 award-winning King Henry I of England, Matilda the Empress weaves an epic story of politics, love and intrigue, amidst a backdrop of terror, anarchy and a desperate bid for survival by the ordinary people of Reading.

-The Guardian: 'The next staging post in the mission to give the town a cultural identity.'
+The Guardian on Henry I: 'The next staging post in the mission to give the town a cultural identity.'

 Directed by Hal Chambers